 Let’s back up a bit.
 One night, I watched this social experiment video on how so many passerbys simply ignored a man verbally attacking and cruelly insulting a woman in a hijab, because of the hijab.
 As discouraging as results like that are, I’m hardly surprised.
 I’ve seen enough glares and stink-eyes thrown in the direction of my friends who choose to wear hijabs to know that there are still much unfriendly feelings towards this particular religion even in the liberal areas of the US.
 It’s funny though – I’ve never once seen my friends react negatively to the negativity.
 It’s usually me glaring and giving the stink-eye back.
 They are seriously some of the sweetest, most forgiving, non-judgmental people I know.
 Far moreso than myself.

 I’ve toyed with the idea of doing a social experiment by going out in a hijab and seeing and experiencing first-hand just how the non-Muslim world treats these women.
-I’m Christian.
+I’m a theist who's belief system most closely lines up with Christianity.
 I’m about non-ignorance and treating people well, because as the cliché goes: that’s what Jesus would do.
 Having worn a particular head covering on occasion every once and again way back when, out in public, I am not completely unfamiliar with getting stares for that cloth thing on your head.
 But that didn’t prepare me for going out in a hijab for the first time ever.
 It was much like the feeling of being the smartest, most attractive, most fawned upon or powerful person in the room only to get upstaged by some other attention-hog, if you know what I’m getting at.

 Basically, I got a different kind of treatment from what I've gotten used to.